Benefits Of Cognitive Behavioral Therapy For Treating Anxiety

 Learning to identify cognitive distortions as you experience them and then shifting to a healthier, more realistic perspective is another common component of CBT for anxiety, one that can be particularly helpful in reducing social anxiety symptoms.

 For instance, you may frequently tell yourself that social situations will go poorly for you, despite evidence to the contrary.
 That pattern of negative thinking can trigger anxiety, potentially leading to uncomfortable interactions and becoming a self-fulfilling prophecy.
-Using CBT strategies, you can instead replace such problematic thoughts with balanced thinking by reminding yourself that you’ve had many successful interactions in the past.
-By changing your thought process, you can improve your self-esteem, relax, and avoid feeling anxious for extended periods.
+Using CBT strategies, you can instead replace such problematic thoughts with more balanced thinking by reminding yourself that you’ve had many successful interactions in the past.
+By changing your thought process, you may be able to improve your self-esteem, relax, and avoid feeling anxious for extended periods.

 Practicing mindfulness

-Mindfulness is another technique a therapist may encourage for an individual experiencing anxiety.
+Mindfulness is another of the CBT skills or techniques a therapist may encourage for an individual experiencing anxiety.
 Mindfulness is simply the cultivation of a mindset of awareness of your emotions, thoughts, and bodily sensations.
-Awareness of your thoughts and the feelings and behaviors they trigger is a key component of cognitive treatments.
-Mindfulness techniques can include deep breathing or guided meditations that utilize applied relaxation techniques or progressive muscle relaxation.
+Awareness of your thoughts and the feelings and behaviors they trigger is a key component of most cognitive treatments.
+Mindfulness techniques can also include deep breathing or guided meditations that utilize applied relaxation techniques or progressive muscle relaxation.

 For example, an individual experiencing a panic attack may benefit from grounding techniques that help them focus on the present moment.
 By bringing their awareness to the environment around them or the physical sensations of their breathing, they may be able to avoid focusing on anxious thoughts.
-Over 200 studies have identified a correlation between regular mindfulness practice and decreased symptoms of anxiety.
+The findings of over 200 studies have suggested a correlation between regular mindfulness practice and decreased symptoms of anxiety.

 Getty/AnnaStills